-Pam has 30 years of experience in both virology and bacteriology research as well as 5 years developing potency assays, and working in the viral autogenous area expanding isolates for vaccines.
+Pam has more than 30 years of experience in both virology and bacteriology research as well as 5 years developing potency assays, and working in the viral autogenous area expanding isolates for vaccines.
 Her experience in these areas is a huge plus when working with existing as well as new isolates for production.

 "I grew up on a family farm and my husband and I continue to farm with our son and his family.
 Knowing you are a small part of helping farmers care for their animals is very rewarding.
 I enjoy working with a group who have pride in what they do and dedication to get the job done well and on time.”

 "I like to spend time with my family.
 Farming, camping or just hanging out.
 Especially with my grandson who makes everyone smile."

 "I would have to say our cruise through the Panama Canal.
 We were able to visit 5 countries on the trip and thoroughly enjoyed our vacation."

 Laura joined Cambridge in 2015.
 Laura has a BS in biology from the University of South Dakota, where she also worked in the neurology lab of Dr. Cliff Summers.
 She spent a year and a half in the Cambridge Diagnostics laboratory before transitioning to her current role as production planner.
 As the production planner Laura is responsible for the planning, scheduling, and release of the complete manufacturing package to production for the manufacture of finished goods in order to meet our On-Time Performance/Planning Goals, WIP, and Inventory Goals.

 “With my position, I work hard to make sure that we make our products with quality materials.
 You can’t make a good product if you only use inferior ingredients.”

 "On my days off I like to cook and bake.
 One of my favorite things to do, when I have the time, is make bread from scratch."